 This means that meats that are in water or juice will not experience the Maillard reaction, and will not brown or sear until the water has completely evaporated.

-This is why browning meat for use in a slow cooker (such as a roast) is necessary prior to cooking in juice, broth or water.
+This is why browning meat before finishing in a slow cooker (such as a roast) or Dutch oven is necessary prior to cooking in juice, broth or water.

 A similar process occurs within carbohydrate-based foods, known as caramelization.
 It involves the breakdown of carbohydrates into more simple sugars, and eventually (if burned) into free carbon.